Frequently Asked Questions

 Can the drum tracks have processing applied?

 Yes.
-However, it is recommended that it be applied during mixing, due to instrument interaction within the mix.
+However, it is also common that it be applied during mixing, due to instrument interaction within the mix.
 That being said, it is entirely up to you.
 Compression, limiting, gating, equalization, and reverb can be applied.
 The tracks can also be delivered raw and processed both.
 In other words, a set of unprocessed and a set of processed files.
 Once again, unprocessed drum tracks offer the most control later on during final mixdown.
 Once effects or processing are applied, they cannot be removed.
 Bear in mind that everything is recorded through a high-quality signal chain ensuring quality tracks (see equipment for details).

 Can I get a CD of my drum tracks?